 There are lots of different transportation management systems on the market today.
 Ten of the most popular are outlined below.
 They’re listed in alphabetical order rather than quality ranking because the right system for you will vary based on various factors, such as the systems your company is currently using, cost, and industry.

-As a cloud-based end-to-end solution for third-party logistics companies (3PLs), shippers, freight brokers, and e-commerce companies, 3Gtms stands out from others by providing electronic or web services-based order capture, customer and carrier contract management, and vendor and customer collaboration tools.
+As a cloud-based end-to-end solution for third-party logistics companies (3PLs), shippers, freight brokers, and e-commerce companies, 3Gtms stands out from other freight broker softwares by providing electronic or web services-based order capture, customer and carrier contract management, and vendor and customer collaboration tools.

 Also cloud-based, BluJay is unique in that users get data-driven insights across the global network to help companies identify where they sit compared to others.
 Though one of the more expensive options, the company can also run your TMS platform for you.